SudeepaNoble/Accompany-Head/README.md

 # Accompany-Head-
-It is currently working in google assistant.
+A bot working in google assistant.